:: How to Team-up successfully with influential bloggers ::

 - Better still, study the blog in depth.
 See what events and categories the bloggers has set up.
 This is the same as if you were to place an article with advertisement in a print magazine: you review the advertising kit and the editorial calendar.
 A blog is a digital magazine of sorts, so do the same thing.

 - Throw away assumptions that bloggers are philanthropists with you as beneficiary.
 Bloggers have spent years on learning to write, on understanding their audience and creating a large following.
-They are much like any other entrepreneur has started building a business.
+Many times they have put their heart and soul into their blogs and social media presence.
+They are much like other entrepreneurs who started building a business.
 Pay them for their service.

 - Think long-term.
 Blogging is about building relationships with readers, followers and others in their field.
 This is why bloggers tend to take a long-term approach.
 I suggest, that you also take a long-term approach.
 So, rather than pitching a one-off marketing campaign to target bloggers, propose to build a relationship instead.
 That way, you will be able to create a win-win-win strategy that is great for you (the influencer marketing manager), the blogger and the audience.